-Along with that we tossed in our hopes to keep most awkward moments at the door, so Lynds would be comfortable and everyone would have a great time.
+Along with that, we tossed in our hopes to keep most awkward moments at the door so that Lynds would be comfortable and everyone would have a great time.

 Throwing a baby shower with good friends, for a friend, is by far the best way to go.
-Add to that, two of the most gifted creatures on planet earth and it’s just going to be gift to yourself.
+Add to that, two of the most gifted creatures on planet earth, and it’s just going to be a gift to yourself.
 Let me introduce my girlfriends Jen and Kristin.

-What can you say about friends you’ve cried, laughed, and created with?
+What can you say about friends you’ve cried, laughed, and created with over the years?
 A lot.
-So let’s take that history and throw our shared friend Lynds a party, we said.
+So let’s take that history and throw our shared friend Lynds a party, we thought.
 Here’s a little how-to from the way the three of us pulled it off, beginning to end.
 Feel free to borrow and share.

 #1 Picking a date and time:

-Since it was February, we intentionally chose the coziness and candlelit dream of a winter night time gathering.
-If you live in Minnesota you can pull this off 8 months out of the year.
+Since it was February, we intentionally chose the coziness and candlelit dream of a winter nighttime gathering.
+If you live in Minnesota, you can pull this off eight months out of the year.
 Bliss.
-Really, a nighttime gathering anytime of year just happens to be my favorite.
+Really, a nighttime get-together anytime of the year just happens to be my favorite.

 #2 Brainstorming alone and together: